 Severe Back Injury: VA Disability Rating for Back Injury

 Severe back injuries are painful and limit the way a person moves.
-Sprains, strains and herniated disks are just a few of the most common kinds of back injuries.
+Sprains, strains, and herniated disks are a few of the most common back injuries.
 Fractured vertebrae can also permanently change a person’s way of life.
-Any back injury that jeopardizes someone’s long-term ability to earn a living or spend quality time with their family and loved ones can be considered serious.
-Understanding the VA disability rating for back injury can help give veterans context for their injury.
+Any back injury that jeopardizes someone’s long-term ability to earn a living or spend quality time with their family and loved ones can be considered severe.
+Understanding the VA disability rating for back injury can help give veterans context for their injuries.

 VA Disability Ratings for Back Injuries

 Back injuries are often rated based on the range of motion of the veteran’s spine.
-The range of motion of both the cervical spine and thoracolumbar spine will be measured, and a rating will be assigned based upon the measurements.
-Of course, things like periods of incapacitation can be factored into the rating as well.
+The range of motion of both the cervical and thoracolumbar spine will be measured, and a rating will be assigned based on the measurements.
+Of course, things like periods of incapacitation can also be factored into the rating.